Your Questions Answered: What Exercise Actually Does To Your Bust

 A common question: Are there exercises I can do that won't affect my breast size?

 The reality is that any exercise contributes to your overall calorie burn and, if you're in a deficit, fat loss.
-However, you can absolutely exercise while minimizing dramatic breast size changes:
+However, you can absolutely exercise while minimising dramatic breast size changes:

-- Focusing on lower body and core work means you're still getting fit and strong without emphasizing chest development (if that's your concern).
+- Focusing on lower body and core work means you're still getting fit and strong without emphasizing chest development.
 Exercises targeting glutes, legs, and core can transform your physique while leaving the upper body relatively unchanged.
 Our article on the best moves for a sexy butt covers effective lower body training strategies.

 Natural Breast Lift Through Exercise: What Actually Works